Miss World Philippines 2014

-Miss World Philippines 2014 was the 4th edition of the Miss World Philippines pageant.
-It was held at the Mall of Asia Arena in Pasay, Philippines on October 12, 2014.
+Miss World Philippines 2014 was the fourth Miss World Philippines pageant, held at the Mall of Asia Arena in Pasay, Metro Manila, Philippines, on October 12, 2014.

-At the end of the event, Megan Young crowned Valerie Weigmann as Miss World Philippines 2014.
-Lorraine Kendrickson was named as First Princess, Nelda Ibe as Second Princess, Nicole Kim Donesa as Third Princess, and Rachel Peters as Fourth Princess.
+Megan Young crowned Valerie Weigmann as her successor at the end of the event.
 Weigmann represented the Philippines at the Miss World 2014 pageant held in London and finished as a Top 25 semifinalist.